osu-cdme/cdme-scangen-ui-archive/README.md

 ## Install

-Install instructions can be found on the repo of the main script, [cdme-scangen](https://github.com/osu-cdme/cdme-scangen).
-The tl;dr is to go through the setup for the other repo, then install this repository parallel to `cdme-scangen` so that paths work correctly.

-You also need to clone [alsam-xml.js](https://github.com/osu-cdme/alsam-xml.js), a library we built, parallel to this library, and rename that folder to `alsam-xml` if it's anything else.
-In the end, the `cdme-scangen`, `cdme-scangen-ui`, and `alsam-xml` folders should all be parallel to each other.
+Before you install this, first follow the installation instructions in [cdme-scangen](https://github.com/osu-cdme/cdme-scangen).

+You'll need to install the following prior to this:
+- [Git](https://git-scm.com/downloads), the version control system we use.
+All the default options are fine.
+- [Node.js](https://nodejs.org/en/download/), the JavaScript runtime the UI runs off of.
+- [GitKraken](https://www.gitkraken.com/download), a GUI that makes Git easier to work with.
+Optional if you're familiar with command-line Git.
+- A text editor.
+Most of us recommend [VSCode](https://code.visualstudio.com/download).

+Then, do the following:
+1. **Set Up Folders.** Create a folder called `cdme` somewhere on your machine - your choice where.
+If you created this as part of the `cdme-scangen` instructions, simply use that one.
+The goal is to get all our repositories in one folder next to each other.
+2. **Clone This Repo.** Use GitKraken to clone this repository into that folder.
+When you're done, the `cdme-scangen-ui` folder should be inside the `cdme` folder, right beside the `cdme-scangen` folder.
+3. **Install/Configure Python.** In order to package the application correctly, you need an embedded python version with all the Python dependencies.
+    - For CDME personnel, you can find this on OneDrive at `CDME Rindler Research Group > Scan Strategy Development > pyslm_embedded_python > python.zip`.
+Download it.
+For anyone else trying to use our infrastructure, read the 'Putting together an embedded Python interpreter' section below.
+    - Unzip that and copy it into this directory such that `cdme-scangen-ui/python/python.exe` is the path to that interpreter.
+4. **Install JavaScript Dependencies.**
+    - Open a command line and `cd` into this folder.
+If you're not sure how to do this, google how to navigate a file system in whatever command line you're using (we recommend Git Bash).
+    - Execute `npm install yarn` and wait until it finishes.
+Yarn is a package manager that works better than npm when it comes to building our application into an executable.
+    - Restart VSCode.
+The goal here is to propogate `$PATH` environment variable changes.
+    - `cd` into this directory again and execute `yarn`.
+If you did things correctly, it should recognize the command and install all the project dependencies, as defined in the `package.json` file.

+You should be set!

+### Install alsam-xml
+Our custom library for parsing XML files into JSON, [alsam-xml.js](https://github.com/osu-cdme/alsam-xml.js), doesn't need to be cloned if you aren't planning to do any development on it.
+It's on npm and will be installed alongside the rest of the JavaScript dependencies, so if you don't know what any of this means, ignore this section and you should be fine.

+If you need to make modifications, you'll need to clone that into the `cdme` folder and alter two file paths in the application (`LoadXML` in `src/renderer/common.js` and `ExportXML` in `src/renderer/view/export.js`) to target that file, instead of using the version that yarn installs into `node_modules`.

+## Run
+To run the application, open a terminal to this directory and run `yarn start`.

 ## Building an Executable

 In order to get something usable by a non-developer, you need to package this application into something like a .exe file.
 To do this, the most common tool is `electron-builder`, which is what we've gone with.
-Note that `electron-builder` advises you use `yarn` instead of `npm`, so it's recommended to install `yarn` before you try and work with this stuff.
+Note that `electron-builder` recommends `yarn` instead of `npm`.

 In order to build:

--   Ensure you've run `npm install` or `yarn` in the base directory to install all the Electron dependencies.
--   Ensure you have an embedded Python version with all the [cdme-scangen](https://github.com/osu-cdme/cdme-scangen) requirements inside a folder called `python` in this folder such that `cdme-scangen-ui/python/python.exe` is the valid path to the executable.
-See below for instructions on how to get a valid executable.
--   Ensure the `cdme-scangen` repository is located such that the `cdme-scangen` and `cdme-scangen-ui` repositories are parallel (in the same folder).

-Important things about the build system:

--   You will need to switch one variable defined at the top of `renderer.js` depending on whether you're running the app normally or building it.
-This adjusts certain file paths so everything doesn't crash and burn.
+- Switch the `building` variable in `src/main/paths.js` to `True`.
+Building changes working directories for some weird reason, so this circumvents that.

 Then, execute `yarn build` from the root directory.
 This will place the output in the `dist` directory, which will output both a `.zip` and normal folder version of the repository.
 You should be able to send this `.zip` to someone, they unzip it, then run the .exe file inside, without them needing to download anything else.

-### Getting an Embedded Python Executable
+### Putting together an embedded Python interpreter

+Note that this section may be minorly out of date.

 For convenience for CDME workers, a `python.zip` file is included on OneDrive at `CDME Rindler Research Group > Scan Strategy Development > pyslm_embedded_python > python.zip`, which should work fine for the forseeable future.
 Simply unzip it and make sure it adheres to the above file structure and you should be fine.